Minimum Auto Insurance Coverage Required in Your State

 - Virginia and New Hampshire do not have liability car insurance requirements

-- The average monthly cost of a liability-only auto insurance policy in the U.S. is $47
+- The average monthly cost of a liability-only auto insurance policy in the U.S. is $44

-Most states in the U.S. require that all drivers meet a minimum level of liability coverage.
+The minimum auto insurance required by state varies, but most states in the U.S. require that all drivers meet a minimum level of liability coverage.
 While minimum car insurance, each state has its types and levels of coverage that it requires.

 If you were to drive without car insurance or auto insurance levels that do not meet your state’s requirements, you might have to pay fines, attend driver safety training, and even face jail time.